WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 ## Before you Begin

 > Make sure you have completed the GettingStarted section for the labs before you proceed.
-If you have not done so, click on the link below to complete the Getting Started prerequisites.
+If you have not done so:

 ## [Clock Here to go to Getting Started](https://github.com/WatsonDataPlatform/E2ELab/tree/master/GettingStarted/)